delfick/extended-mypy-django-plugin/docs/api/tracking-changes.rst

     This is a path to a file.
 The script must write the name of each installed model to it with each name on their own line

+--extra-info-file
+    This is a path to a file.
+The script must write any other information that is deemed worthy of restarting dmypy over.

 The contents of these files are hashed and used to determine a version.
 So if they are different since the last time dmypy was run, then dmypy will restart itself before analysis.